|Type of record:||Monument|

 Mounds.
 Formerly all in Reedham parish.

 Series of amorphous mounds, up to 1m high (difficult to judge owing to irregular ground level).

 Central mound roughly circular, contains three conical depressions on top in line northeast to southwest.
 Not possible to estimate width as merges with others.
 Under grass, mole hills of black soil and some slightly sand coloured but no briquetage or pottery.

 Resemble salterns found in Clenchwarton by R. Silvester (NAU) but not like Bure saltmounds.

 E. Rose (NAU) 8 December 1987.

-1998.
-Earthwork survey at 1:1000 and report in file, undertaken due to proposed clay extraction on field.
+Survey at 1:1000, undertaken due to proposed clay extraction on field.

 B. Cushion (NLA) 21 April 1998.

 Excavation of three trenches running parallel to each other in an northeast to southwest direction through the centre of the saltern.
-12 sherds of medieval unglazed pottery and 1.158kg of briquetage recovered from site.
+These revealed pit and a possible ditch.
+Finds recovered included medieval unglazed pottery sherds and 1.158kg of briquetage - confirming that this was a saltworking site.